ph4r05/javacard-gradle-template/INTEGRATION.md

 - Modify `applet/build.gradle`, define CAP file parameters as previously defined, probably in `pom.xml` (Maven) or `build.xml` (Ant)

-This approach is obviously suitable for simple / small projects lacking proper gradle support.
+This approach is obviously suitable for simple/small projects lacking proper gradle support.
-If the project is big and actively maintained owners probably wont be very cheerful to change the whole project structure and another approach has to be chosen.
+If the project is big and actively maintained owners probably won't be very cheerful to change the whole project structure and another approach has to be chosen.

 ### B.2 Non-intrusive gradle extension

 This variant is very lightweight in term of the original repository modifications.
-We basically add only minimal gradle-related files to the project keeping the original project structure intact.
-This will require to adapt gradle paths a bit but the benefit is the original project can work simultaneously in multiple build environments and the modifications are small thus probability of a successful merge is easier.
+We add only minimal gradle-related files to the project keeping the original project structure intact.
+This will require adapting gradle paths a bit but the benefit is the original project can work simultaneously in multiple build environments and the modifications are small thus the probability of a successful merge is easier.
-The downside is there is no wrapping gradle root module which does not have to be a blocker and this issue can be addressed later when project grows large.
+The downside is there is no wrapping gradle root module which does not have to be a blocker, and this issue can be addressed later when the project grows large.

-I will demonstrate this on the example: https://github.com/sgamerith/javacard-calculator
+I will demonstrate this in the example: https://github.com/sgamerith/javacard-calculator

 #### 1. Fork the project.